-When it comes to pressure injuries, diabetic wounds, and venous wounds, investing in expertise up front can help you avoid spending time and money on legal proceedings after the fact when wounds go wrong.
+When it comes to assessing and treating pressure injuries, diabetic wounds, and venous wounds, investing in expertise up front can help protect your organization against costly wound care liability down the road.

 Understanding the legal implications of gaps in care can help protect all involved: physicians, nurses, other caregivers, and healthcare administrators and leaders.
 To minimize liability, the entire healthcare team can benefit from training in the following areas:

 - Providing timely treatment of wounds

 According to the Joint Commission Center for Transforming Healthcare, more than 2.5 million patients suffer from pressure injuries in the U.S. each year.
 These and other wounds can carry a long-term burden of physical and emotional suffering.
 But pressure injuries also carry the threat of financial harm for healthcare organizations, with the average cost to treat a pressure injury ranging from $21,000 to $152,000.

 Because the Centers for Medicare and Medicaid Services will not reimburse healthcare organizations for costs associated with hospital- or facility-acquired pressure injuries, appropriate assessment at the time of admission is vital.
 Risk assessment tools are one piece of the puzzle.

 Along with a thorough assessment, complete documentation of clinical findings at the start is vital to protecting your facility against liability down the road.
 If pieces are missing, your legal foundation could crumble.